Why Handwritten Notes are Back in Style

 That helped me so much!
 It is an opportunity.
 When you are writing to your customers, it is an opportunity to remind them that you are still there.
 That you appreciate them.
 A thank-you note should never be promotional, but that doesn't mean it can't be a part of your marketing strategy.

 When you take the time to write someone a note, you are creating an experience.
-And hopefully, an on-brand experience. (be particular about the stationary!)
 You know I always say one of the first questions you always ask is, how do you want them to feel?
 Touched.
 Special.
 Appreciated.
 Surprised.
 Ask yourself that question.
 Answer it.
 Now, write something that makes them feel that.

 And it really is simple.
 But, so easy to find an excuse!

-So, grab a glass of wine or a cup of tea - find a pen and some cards, sit in a relaxing spot, and think about your clients.
-And let them know that’s what you are doing - with a handwritten note.
+So, grab a glass of wine or a cup of tea - find a pen and some cards, sit in a relaxing spot, and think about the person to whom you are writing.
+And write.